THAI failure in field test

 Help yourself to his results, his conclusions, his successes and his regrets.
 You can get his application documents through our self serve, secure check out.

-Buy these application docs now Subscribers get them for freeAER applications contain more technical data even than SPE papers for two reasons: they are ground-truthed to actual UWI locations, and they are adjudicated by a very picky regulator.
+Buy these submission docs now Subscribers get them for freeAER applications contain more technical data even than SPE papers for two reasons: they are ground-truthed to actual UWI locations, and they are adjudicated by a very picky regulator.

 Would you like to see what other operators in your areas are thinking about seismic, SAGD schemes, experimental schemes and recovery?
 AppIntel can help.